GoogleChrome/web.dev/src/site/content/en/lighthouse-best-practices/image-aspect-ratio/index.md

 layout: post
 title: Displays images with incorrect aspect ratio
 description: |
-  Learn about the "Displays images with incorrect aspect ratio" Lighthouse audit.
+  Learn how to display responsive images with the correct aspect ratio.
 web_lighthouse:
   - image-aspect-ration
 ---